-OFF Turn off the main switch after riding to avoid draining the battery.
-Use unleaded gasoline only. ( +·+ ) Measure the tire pressure when the tires are cold. kPa kPa kgf/cm2 psi psi Adjust the tire pressure.
+Turn off the main switch after riding to avoid draining the battery.
+Use unleaded gasoline only. (+·+) Measure the tire pressure when the tires are cold. kPa kgf/cm 2 psi kPa kgf/cm 2 psi Adjust the tire pressure.
 Improper tire pressure can cause loss of control.
 Loss of control can result in severe injury or death.